Nintendo 64 Game Pak: Storage space

 Due to the Game Pak's space limitations, full-motion video is not usually feasible for use in cutscenes.
 A notable exception is Resident Evil 2, which contains the equivalent material of the two CD-ROM discs of the original PlayStation version – albeit compressed – plus some expanded content, higher quality instruments, and surround sound support, and what Eurogamer called "one of the most ambitious [and impressive] console ports of all time".
 Some games contain cinematic scenes with graphics generated by the system in real-time, like The Legend of Zelda: Ocarina of Time.
 Nintendo downplayed the importance of prerendered videos, with software engineering manager Jim Merrick saying, "Full-motion video demos [fit] really well on a CD-ROM, but once you get into the software, as a gamer, you're thinking 'let's get on with the game.'"

 Nintendo also countered that developers did not generally use the full 650 MiB capacity of CD-ROMs, stating that the smaller storage space encouraged developers to "place a premium on substance over flash".

+Another argument in favor of cartridges is that particularly earlier PS1 games mostly used the CD storage for Redbook audio as well as dummy data, with the actual used game data being close to the size of a typical N64 game.
+Ridge Racer on the PS1 is notable for fitting entirely in the PS1's RAM after loading, with the CD only being used to stream CD audio, also allowing the user to replace it with any other music CD.
+Furthermore, optical disc based games in general tend to duplicate some data when possible to reduce the amount of travel the laser would have to do at any given time, something that's a non issue on cartridge systems.